JaronLouise/CarbonLODI/README.md

 <h3 align = "center">🖋 INRODUCTION 🖋</h3>

 <p align="justify">
-We all know that climate change is a distinctly alarming matter.
-As we live in a modern contemporary world, individuals, corporations, businesses, companies, and many more have ever-increasing greenhouse gasses.
-Reducing one's carbon footprint is one approach to lessen carbon emissions.
+Climate change refers to long-term shifts in temperatures and weather patterns, mainly caused by human activities, is a distinctly alarming matter.
+As we live in a modern contemporary world, individuals, corporations, businesses, industries, and many more have ever-increasing greenhouse gasses.
+It has caused increased heat, drought, and insect outbreaks.
+Thus, reducing one's carbon footprint and learning how to mitigate our actions are ways to lessen carbon emissions.
 </p>

 <p align="justify">
-To do this, one must track their carbon footprint and determine where one may make changes to lower their carbon emissions.
-People can better comprehend the effects of their everyday activities and lifestyle decisions by keeping track of their carbon footprint.
+To do this, one must track their carbon footprint and determine where one can make changes to reduce their carbon emissions.
+People can better comprehend the effects of their everyday activities and lifestyle decisions to their environment by keeping track of their carbon footprint.
 They can then take action to lessen those effects.
-Thus, if we achieve a minimized carbon footprint and emissions, we firmly believe we can attain a more sustainable lifestyle alongside a more promising future.
+Thus, if we achieve a minimized carbon footprint, we firmly believe we can attain a more sustainable lifestyle alongside a more promising future.
 </p>

 <p align="justify">
 A carbon footprint calculator is measured in kilograms of carbon dioxide equivalents (CO2e).
-It contains standard features such as a calculator, which calculates the number of carbon emissions produced.
+It contains standard features such as a calculator--which calculates the number of carbon emissions produced.
 The carbon footprint calculator requires the user to input their mode of transportation, energy usage, diet, consumption habits, and miscellaneous housings.
 </p>